weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex1_Prepare_for_Hybrid_Sync.md

     ‎Select the **magnifying glass (Search)** icon on the taskbar and then enter **note** in the Search field.
 In the menu that appears, select **Notepad**.
     Maximize the Notepad window once it opens.

+    <mark>Skip the instructions related to text replacement in a Notepad file.
+The assigned custom domain name is already replaced inside the lab manuals on screen. </mark>

 3. While the PowerShell commands that you need to run are provided in steps 7 and 8, it will be easier to copy these steps into Notepad, perform a